aktasfatih/ProgrammingNotes/README.md

 ## Github
 - [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) - It is the best fource for learning Markdown syntax that Github uses.

-*NOTES*:
+- [Github Formatting](https://help.github.com/en/articles/basic-writing-and-formatting-syntax#quoting-code) - Official Docs for Markdown

+**NOTES**:
-I use a plugin on VSCode to preview my Markdown files.
+- I use a plugin on VSCode to preview my Markdown files.

 ## Docker